speck0413/notes/PF2E/Strength of Thousands/Leafy/Diary.md

 ### Arodus 4722 AR

-[[Teacher Ot]] is asking us for what happened during our adventures in the undercavern's
+[[Teacher Ot]] is asking us for what happened during our adventures in the caves.
+Rogar keeps a book of deed's that he was able to bring up with [[Teacher Ot]] in addition Hana releayed what all she found.